andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

+class: middle

+### How about an umbrella app?

+--

+You could, still have a lot of ceremony, but what if there were yet a smaller step?

+???

+---

 class: middle center

-Oh, I know!
-Phoenix gives us contexts!
+### Oh, I know!
+Contexts!

 I'll organize my code in Contexts!